TechStudent10/Skate/README.md

 A custom programming language written in Python.

 ## How?
 It's basically string manipulation.
-I have no idea what lexers or tokens are in the programming language-making world is, so basically I strip, split, replace, etc. strings.
+I have no idea what lexers or tokens are in the programming language-making world, so basically I strip, split, replace, etc. strings.

 ## Setup

-Make sure you Python 3.7 or higher.
+Make sure you have Python 3.7 or higher.

 ### Step 1: Get the source code
 You do this in two ways: The first is to download the source code directly from GitHub.
 You can do this by clicking on the `Code` button, pressing `Download ZIP` then extracting it.